Getting StartedΒΆ

 # Use latest GPT-4.1

-perspt --model-name gpt-4.1
+perspt chat --model gpt-4.1

-Other Providers
+Other ProvidersΒΆ

-# Use Anthropic Claude
+# Use Anthropic Claude (auto-detected from ANTHROPIC_API_KEY)

-# Use Google Gemini
+# Use Google Gemini (auto-detected from GEMINI_API_KEY)

-# Use Ollama (Local)
+# Use Ollama (Local - auto-detected)

-Basic Configuration
+Basic ConfigurationΒΆ

 For frequent use, create a configuration file to set your preferences:

-Create Config File
+Create Config FileΒΆ

 # Create a config.json file